-The decreasing trend in this category stopped in 2006 and the gross value of new building works per capita remained steady in recent years.
+The decreasing trend in this category stopped in 2006 and the gross value of new building works per capita remained steady until 2011.
+In 2012, the output per capita showed a significant increase and was up by 20.4%, compared to the year before.